AkshayGadekar/bulkExportCSV/README.md

 $bulkExportCSV = \BulkExportCSV::build($query, $resource_namespace);
 ```
 `build` method returns `BulkExportCSV` modal which is pointed to published `bulk_export_csv` table, it gives all information regarding CSV request.
+If data to export is less, one can use [download](https://github.com/AkshayGadekar/bulkExportCSV/tree/develop#download-csv) method.
-But, Before exporting into CSV, Make sure to fill up `config/bulkexportcsv.php` correctly which is shown below.
+But, Before exporting into CSV using `build` method, Make sure to fill up `config/bulkexportcsv.php` correctly which is shown below.

 ### Configuration
 Edit `config/bulkexportcsv.php` to suit your needs.